jeap-admin-ch/jeap-python-pipeline-lib/README.md

-# jeap-python-pipeline-lib
+# jEAP CI/CD Python Library Documentation

-Welcome to the project documentation.
+Welcome to the jEAP CI/CD Python library.
-This is a collection of Python modules and libraries for CI/CD pipelines with jEAP context.
+This project provides a collection of reusable Python modules designed to support and standardize CI/CD pipeline operations in the **jEAP** context.

 For more details about the library, please refer to the [modules documentation](docs/index.md).

 ## Local Development